codeintegrity-ai/mutahunter/README.md

 ## Overview

-Mutation testing is used by big tech companies like [Google](https://research.google/pubs/state-of-mutation-testing-at-google/) to ensure the robustness of their test suites.
-With Mutahunter, we aim to empower other companies and developers to use this powerful tool to enhance their test suites and improve software quality.

-Mutation testing verifies the effectiveness of your test cases by creating small changes, or “mutants,” in the code and checking if the test cases can catch these changes.
-Unlike line coverage, which only shows code execution, mutation testing reveals how well the code is tested.

 Mutahunter uses LLM models to inject context-aware faults into your codebase.
 This AI-driven approach produces fewer equivalent mutants, mutants with higher fault detection potential, and those with higher coupling and semantic similarity to real faults, ensuring comprehensive and effective testing.

 ## Features